Healthcare in Cheshire: History

 From 1947 to 1974, most NHS services in Cheshire were managed by the Manchester Regional Hospital Board, apart from those in part of Chester (borough of Bebington); the urban districts of Ellesmere Port, Hoylake, Hoole, Lymm, Neston, Runcorn, and Wirral; and the rural districts of Chester, Runcorn and Tarvin which were managed from Liverpool.
 In 1974, the boards were abolished and replaced by regional health authorities.
-The whole of Cheshire came under the Mersey RHA.
+All of Cheshire came under the Mersey RHA.
 Regions were reorganised in 1996 and Cheshire came under the North West Regional Health Authority.
 Cheshire from 1974 had an area health authority, divided into six districts: Chester, Crewe, Halton, Macclesfield, Warrington and Wirral.
 The area health authorities took over responsibility for many of the health services previously managed by local authorities including vaccination, health centres, family planning, school health, health visiting, and home nursing.
 In 1993 four new district health authorities were established covering Central and Eastern Cheshire, Warrington, Western Cheshire, Birkenhead and Wallasey, and Bebington and West Wirral.
 In 2006, the last two were merged into Wirral Primary Care Trust.
-They were managed by the Cheshire and Merseyside Strategic Health Authority until 2006 and then by the North West SHA from 2002 until 2013.
+They were managed by the Cheshire and Merseyside Strategic Health Authority until 2006 and then by the North West SHA from 2002 to 2013.